 - Click on “Custom List” under your Apps

-- Add description and the name of the list to create a list in SharePoint
+- Add a description and the name of the list to create a list in SharePoint

 36. What does the content database handle in SharePoint?